SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation_long.md

   4. using `bc`
   5. using `cd`
   6. using `<<EOF`
-  7. using your own tool (sh, csh, awk, perl, python, C, Fortan, ...)
+  7. using your own tool (sh, csh, awk, perl, python, C, Fortran, ...)

 ---